OmniLayer/spec/README.md

 1. [Transaction type](#field-transaction-type) = 10
 1. [Reversibility period](#field-time-period-in-seconds) = 2,592,000 (30 days)

 Marking an address as savings is PERMANENT and cannot be undone.
-If an address is marked as savings, the reversibility rules affect not only Mastercoins, but any Mastercoin-derived child currency stored at that address.
+If an address is marked as savings, the reversibility rules affect not only Mastercoins, but any Master Protocol child currency stored at that address.

 When marking an address as savings, the reference payment should point to a “guardian” address authorized to reverse fraudulent transactions.
 The guardian address should preferably be from an unused offline or paper wallet.
 The sending address should be the address to be marked as savings.